 - Do root canals cause health problems?

-- What are the symptoms of a failed root canal?
+- What are the dangers of a root canal?

 - Why you should never get a root canal?